tasmota/docs/docs/Bluetooth_MI32.md

 - 2 - write
 - 3 - subscribe
 - 5 - disconnect
+- 6 - get all services
+- 7 - get all characteristics

 - 11 - read - then disconnect (returns 1 in the callback)
 - 12 - write - then disconnect (returns 2 in the callback)